New Zealand Visitor Visas

 The type of visitor visa you may apply for depends on your purpose for visiting

-If you are looking to holiday in New Zealand, or wish to visit family and friends, then you can do so on a visitor visa.
 The type of Visitor Visa you apply for is dependent on your reasons for visiting New Zealand.
-For example, if you are a Grandparent of a New Zealand citizen or resident you can apply for a Grandparent’s Visa which allows you to stay in New Zealand for a total of 18 months over a 3-year period.
+Some visitors (visa waiver countries) do not need to apply for a visa, most will apply for a General Visitor visa.
+If you are a Grandparent of a New Zealand citizen or resident you can apply for a Grandparent’s Visa which allows you to stay in New Zealand for a total of 18 months over a 3-year period.

 Do I need a visa to visit New Zealand?